Frequently Asked Questions about the TOEFL iBT® Test

 - How much does the TOEFL iBT test cost?

-Costs depend on the test location you choose.
-Usually, the cost ranges from US$160 to US$250.
+The test fee depends on the test location you choose.
 For more information on registration fees, locations and test dates, see How to Register.

 - How many score reports are included in my test fee?